Terceira vs São Miguel: Which Azores Island Should You Visit?

 Dolphins, Azores

-If you love hiking, you'll love its diverse trails across volcanic calderas, with panoramic viewpoints at every turn.
+If you're a hiker, you'll love the island's diverse trails across volcanic calderas, with panoramic viewpoints at every turn.
 São Miguel also promises unforgettable marine encounters, with some of the best whale and dolphin watching in the world.
 Its abundant natural splendour has earned the island the nickname 'the Green Island'.

 Algar do Carvao - Fern Covered Lave Tube Cave with Stairs on Terceira Island In the Azores

-Terceira invites visitors to explore its rugged coastline, rolling pastures, and distinctive dry-stone walls.
+Terceira invites you to explore its rugged coastline, rolling pastures, and distinctive dry-stone walls.
 The island’s volcanic remnants, such as Monte Brasil, reveal ancient, otherworldly landscapes surrounded by UNESCO-listed fortifications.

 Terceira’s allure lies in its mesmerising lava flow-formed caves, like the extraordinary Algar do Carvão, where mineral deposits glisten in volcanic chambers.
 The island’s diverse terrain blends volcanic features with lush green fields, creating a serene and awe-inspiring atmosphere that tells the story of time through its landscapes.